ngchianglin/NginxContentFilter/README.md

 Gpg Signed commits are used for committing the source files.

 > Look at the repository commits tab for the verified label for each commit, or refer to [https://www.nighthour.sg/git-gpg.html](https://www.nighthour.sg/git-gpg.html) for instructions on verifying the git commit.
+>

-> A userful link on how to verify gpg signature [https://github.com/blog/2144-gpg-signature-verification](https://github.com/blog/2144-gpg-signature-verification)
+> A userful link on how to verify gpg signature is available at [https://github.com/blog/2144-gpg-signature-verification](https://github.com/blog/2144-gpg-signature-verification)